CaioRecife/desktop/README.pt-BR.md

 If nobody has responded to your issue in a few days, you're welcome to respond to it with a friendly ping in the issue.
 Please do not respond more than a second time if nobody has responded.
 The GitHub Desktop maintainers are constrained in time and resources, and diagnosing individual configurations can be difficult and time consuming.
 While we'll try to at least get you pointed in the right direction, we can't guarantee we'll be able to dig too deeply into any one person's issue.

-## How can I contribute to GitHub Desktop?
+## Como eu posso contribuir para o GitHub Desktop?

-The [CONTRIBUTING.md](./.github/CONTRIBUTING.md) document will help you get setup and familiar with the source.
+A [CONTRIBUTING.md](./.github/CONTRIBUTING.md) document will help you get setup and familiar with the source.
 The [documentation](docs/) folder also contains more resources relevant to the project.

 If you're looking for something to work on, check out the [help wanted](https://github.com/desktop/desktop/issues?q=is%3Aissue+is%3Aopen+label%3A%22help%20wanted%22) label.

-## More Resources
+## Mais Informações

-See [desktop.github.com](https://desktop.github.com) for more product-oriented information about GitHub Desktop.
+Veja [desktop.github.com](https://desktop.github.com) para mais orientações e informações sobre GitHub Desktop.

 ## License